Last updated Oct 8, 2024

 Also there will be no shaming of single use items here.
 Yes, we should try to conserve when we can, but disabled folks should not be shamed for using what is accessible to them!
 If the only way you are going to brush your teeth today is with a disposable toothbrush, then use that disposable tooth brush!

-If you have a tip that you don’t see here that you think should be, drop me an email: sadflowerprince[at]outlook[dot]com.
-Let me know if you would like to be credited/how to credit you!
+If you have a tip that you don’t see here that you think should be, drop me an email: squdcrusher[at]protonmail[dot]me.
+Also be sure to let me know if you would like to be credited/how to credit you!

 I have struggled with personal hygiene for my whole life.
 The main reason I struggled is I tried to base my routine after what I saw everyone else doing, people who are able bodied and neurotypical.
 Standing under hot running water and washing my body from head to toe every 1-2 days is difficult for me, both energy and sensory wise.
 Since learning to be more flexible with my hygiene, it is actually way better than it ever has been!
 I am able to do some hygiene activities most days, instead of putting it aside for days at a time because I didn’t have the energy to "do it right".